 The Hydropothecary Corporation (TSXV:THCX)

-Also a licensed producer, this Canadian cannabis stock sells their product through their website and grows it under a glass roof greenhouse, which makes it so their crops receive direct sunlight.
+Also a licensed producer, this cannabis investment option sells their product through their website and grows it under a glass roof greenhouse, which makes it so their crops receive direct sunlight.

 Hydropothecary went public in March following a couple of false starts, according to the Financial Post, the company joined the TSXV due to the potential for legalization on the recreational market.